trans-travel/trans-travel/us/wv.md

 ## Public Accommodations

+ * In school facilities (including university facilities open to the public, such as university stadiums), domestic violence programs, and jails/prisons, trans people are required to use bathrooms/showers in accordance with their sex assigned at birth. (updated Mar.
+17, 2025)
  * Public accommodation access is not protected for trans people in West Virginia.
  * West Virginia has wide-reaching religious freedom laws that allow denial of